Five Frequently Asked Questions about EDS And School by Peggy Rocha Snuggs

 Teachers should be given a copy of the 504 Plan at the start of the year.

 Let the teachers know ahead of time how comfortable or uncomfortable your child feels about having EDS.
 Some students may be willing to discuss or report on EDS in class in front of their peers, yet some choose not to discuss their condition.
-In either situation, the child should be aware that the teacher has been informed of their EDS.
+In either situation, the child should be aware that the teacher has been informed of their Ehlers-Danlos Syndrome.

 The educator, when guiding students to his/her choices of electives and activities, should know that certain activities might cause damage to joints or fragile skin and may put the child at risk for injury or failure.